GryBsh/NabuNetSim/README.md

 ![NABU NetSim](./Assets/ui.png)

-This is an Emulator for the NABU network adapter for use with real NABU PCs and Emulators (MAME), and can host multiple instances of either.
+This is an Emulator for the NABU network adapter for use with real NABU PCs and Emulators (Marduk, MAME), and can host multiple instances of either.
 Making it possible to host a NABU Network from one Computer.
 The adaptor emulator is complete in that it handles all known messages from the NABU.
 But it's not guaranteed for any purpose, blah, blah, blah.